 In order to become an incorporated not-for-profit business entity (vs. unincorporated and zero legal protection), your brand will need official bylaws which not only govern the way it’s run but also provides a path to where it’s headed!

-To get started, check out this savvy Bylaws Template so you can get an idea for how they’re structured and how you can begin customizing the default corporate form to suit your non-profit.
+To get started, check out a savvy Bylaws Template so you can get an idea for how they’re structured and how you can begin customizing the default corporate form to suit your non-profit.

 Once all the previous steps are covered, and you and your board/members are ready, file Articles of Incorporation (specific links to PDF forms at the bottom of the page) with the Sec. of State.
 Information you’ll need includes: